 This article will outline how to create and share profiles in Bluebeam Revu.
 The following screenshots are from Bluebeam Revu eXtreme 2018, but the process is the same for all Revu versions, from Revu 2018 to Revu 21.

-When I create a new profile, I build it around a specific workflow and I use the existing profiles as a starting point.
-Out of the box, Revu comes with four premade profiles that can be used for different workflows.
-To access them, navigate to the top menu bar and click on the Revu menu button, which will open a drop down menu.
-If you hover your cursor over Profiles, another menu will open displaying the available profiles.
-Here we can see the four default profiles: Revu, Revu Advanced, Quantity Takeoff, and Field Issues.
-I also have my custom profile I created for workflows specific to Taradigm.
+When creating a new profile, it’s often useful to use an existing profile as a starting point.
+Out of the box, Revu comes with four pre-made profiles created for different workflows.
+To access these, navigate to the top menu bar and click on the Revu menu button.
+Within the dropdown menu, hover the cursor over Profiles.
+Here, we can see the four default profiles: Revu, Revu Advanced, Quantity Takeoff, and Field Issues.
+Any custom profiles will also appear in the list.

-Let’s turn on the Edit tool set and move the tool sets to the top under the menu bar.
+For this new profile, we’ll turn on the Edit toolbar and move it to the top of the workspace.

 If you have any comments, questions or suggestions, please use the comment section on the bottom of this page, and don’t forget to subscribe to our blog to get more Bluebeam Revu tips & tricks directly in your inbox!

 Lauren Hecker is the instructor for the Bluebeam Revu Essentials and Advanced courses.
-To see her next open enrollment course, please visit our calendar.
+To see her next open enrollment course, please visit our Bluebeam Revu training page.
 To schedule an onsite or custom course, please contact us!